 - Entertainment $80 to $150 per week

-Whilst you are spending money on living costs in Australia, you will also have the ability to earn money whilst on an Australian Student Visa.
-International students are allowed to work up to 40 hours a fortnight during the semester and full time on holidays.
+Good news for your budget, international students can work in Australia on their visa!
+Exchange students are allowed to work up to 40 hours a fortnight during the semester and full time on holidays.

 Some common jobs for international students in Australia include: